 A 30-year fixed-rate mortgage is one of the most popular mortgage loans that homebuyers choose for many reasons.
-Being the top choice for having a loan that maintains the same monthly payment over the life of the 30-year term.
-The interest rate is fixed and will remain the same over the term of the loan unlike an Adjustable Rate Mortgage which can change over time.
-The qualifying rate you receive depends on several factors, the qualifying rate is determined on your credit score, the amount of your down payment and debt to income.
+It is the top choice for having a mortgage loan that maintains the same monthly payment over the life of the 30-year term.
+The interest rate is fixed and will remain the same over the duration of the loan, unlike an Adjustable Rate Mortgage, which can change over time.
+The qualifying rate you receive depends on several factors; the qualifying rate base on your credit score, the amount of your down payment, and debt to income.

-The 30-year fixed-rate mortgage offers the homebuyer a more affordable monthly payment because the loan extending over 30 years verses shorter loan terms.
+The 30-year fixed-rate mortgage offers the homebuyer a more affordable monthly payment because the loan is extending over 30 years versus shorter loan terms.
 Typically, a relatively lower monthly payment.
 The 30-year term helps borrowers afford more house than they would otherwise be able to buy.

 Get a personalized custom loan with the help of our professional loan officers, fast response.
 Online or in person.

 Talk To Us